To validate your domain using the HTTP Practical Demonstration DCV method, you need two items:

 If you modify the URL in any way (change to the FQDN, capitalize a lowercase letter, forget to add a period, etc.), we won't find the fileauth.txt file with our generated random value in it.

 For example, with this URL: [http://yourdomain.com]/.well-known/pki-validation/fileauth.txt, don't add www to it ([http://]

-To complete domain control validation for yourdomain.com, place the fileauth.txt file on the exact domain you want validated -- the one on your certificate order.
+To complete domain control validation for yourdomain.com, place the fileauth.txt file on the exact domain you want validated.
 We won't look at a different domain or subdomain to find the random value.
-We only look at the domain you want validated (i.e., the domain on your certificate order).
+We only look at the domain you want to have validated (i.e., the domain in your certificate order).